vppmatt/textshare-client/README.md

 **To run the application**

-Just locate the textshare-client folder and double click on the file called textshare-client
+Just locate the textshare-client folder and double click on the file called textshare-client, or to run it with a different default font size try: java -jar textshare-client.jar -fontsize xx

+The default font size is 24